 Related: Best Acrylic Paint: 21 Brands Reviewed for Beginners [From Cheap to Pro]

 What is the difference between gouache and acrylic Paint?

-Gouache and acrylic are water-based.
-But gouache uses a gum binder, which is often gum arabic, along with a white extender that makes it opaque.
-In comparison, acrylic gouache uses an emulsion-based binder, making it dry like acrylic paints.
+Gouache and acrylic are water-based but they don’t have the same binder.
+Gouache uses a Arabic gum binder, sometimes along with a white extender or simple chalk that makes it opaque.
+In comparison, acrylic gouache uses an emulsion-based binder, making it water-resistant and durable like acrylic paints.

-On the other hand, acrylics use acrylic polymer solution and resin that helps them become water-resistant when dry.
+Unlike gouache, acrylics use acrylic polymer solution as a binder that helps them become water-resistant and glossy when dry.

 Acrylic paint contains more preservatives and some of the pigments can be harmful, like cadmium.
 But most gouache paint uses natural pigments.

 Traditional and acrylic gouache have thick, almost like a heavy cream consistency.